 The new Certificates of Completion, and all of the courses included therein, are open to all educators at McMaster.
-Educators may choose to complete one or both of the Certificates of Completion or may choose to only complete select courses.
+Educators may choose to complete one or both of the Certificates of Completion, or may choose to only complete select courses.

-The Teaching and Learning Certificates of Completion are offered free of charge to all McMaster educators as part of MacPherson Institute’s mission to cultivate an environment where teaching and learning matter across all of McMaster.
+The Teaching and Learning Certificates of Completion are offered free of charge to all McMaster educators as part of MacPherson Institute’s mission to cultivate an environment where teaching and learning matters across all of McMaster.

 In line with McMaster’s policies on Certificates of Completion, the Teaching and Learning Certificates of Completion require a minimum of 30 contact hours for completion.
 Each Certificate of Completion is possible to complete in one term.
 Participants may choose to take all courses for a Certificate of Completion in one term or may choose to take courses spread out over years.
 There is no time limit on completion of these Teaching and Learning Certificate of Completion.

 Below are some estimates for contact hours for completion (note: contact hours do not account for time spent on preparatory work or assessments):

 It is recommended that educators NOT take more than two courses concurrently.